wormhole-foundation/wormhole/design/0001_generic_message_passing.md

 We simplify the design of Wormhole to only provide generic **signed attestations of finalized chain state**.
 Attestations can be requested by any contract by publishing a message, which is then picked up and signed by the Wormhole guardian set.
-The signed attestation will be published on the Wormhole P2P network and - if requested by the message publisher - be persisted, but not executed, on Solana for data availability.
+The signed attestation will be published on the Wormhole P2P network.

 Delivering the message to a contract on the target chain is shifted to the higher-layer protocol.